 Finally, there is the enhanced or 'ill-health' lifetime mortgage.

 These are designed for homeowners with certain health conditions or lifestyle factors, as a lower life expectancy could allow for borrowing more money or securing a lower interest rate than standard lifetime mortgages would cater for.

-It’s important to remember that the suitability of these options depends on your personal circumstances, and you should always seek independent advice before making a decision.
+It is important to remember that the suitability of these options depends on your personal circumstances, and you should always seek independent advice before making a decision.

 Lifetime mortgage interest rates are key factors in calculating loan costs over time and may vary among different lenders and mortgage types.

-Here are some things to keep in mind about lifetime mortgage rates:
+Some things to keep in mind about lifetime mortgage rates:

 - Rates can be either fixed or variable, but most lifetime mortgages have a fixed rate so you know exactly what the loan will cost over time.